e3mar/igr204-baby-names/README.md

 * The stacked bar chart, filtered on the map selected regions Enabling easy comparison across 2 up to all region in France.

-The choice of Altair as a visualization framework was mainly a personnal preference for its API (over D3), and expressiveness (over Tableau) I fint code to be more expressive than equivalent drag and drop visual tools.
+The choice of Altair as a visualization framework was mainly a personnal preference for its API (over D3), and expressiveness (over Tableau) I find code to be more expressive than equivalent drag and drop visual tools.

 ## Visualization 3 (Altair)